samarthj/AUR/README.md

 ---

-Note 1: Still in the process of automating it for this github repo, but listed below is my local setup.
-Note 2: You may also just use the [devtools chroot](https://wiki.archlinux.org/title/DeveloperWiki:Building_in_a_clean_chroot) process for local builds on archlinux (though I find that the process isn't as clean as one might think, since parts of making the chroot still depend on your specific system's configuration).
+Tip: You may also just use the [devtools chroot](https://wiki.archlinux.org/title/DeveloperWiki:Building_in_a_clean_chroot) process for local builds on archlinux (though I find that the process isn't as clean as one might think, since parts of making the chroot still depend on your specific system's configuration).

 ---